harveybc/feature-extractor/README.md

         self.input_file = "tests/data/test_input.csv"
 # initialize instance of the Conf configuration class
 conf = Conf()
-# initialize and execute the core plugin, loading the dataset with the default feature_extractor
+# initialize and execute the core plugin, loading the dataset with the default data_logger
 # input plugin (load_csv), and saving the results using the default output plugin (store_csv).
 fe = FeatureExtractor(conf)
 ```